rsweenie/cu-d8-platform/docs/_posts/2019-08-28-CHANGE_SITE_NAME_TITLE.md

 ## Prerequisites

  1. Access to subdomain
- 2. Permissions to change configuration
+ 2. Permission to change configuration
- 3. Permissions to change block layout
+ 3. Permission to change block layout

 ## Procedure to change site name